-• Students enrolled in a course at the end of October (2nd month) shall be tested.
+• Students enrolled in a course at the end of March (7th month) shall be tested.

-Spring Block
+f.
+Each student shall take the appropriate end-of-course Subject Area Test at the end of the course regardless of the grade level in which the course is offered.

-- Students enrolled in a course at the end of March (7th month) shall be tested. - d.
-Students enrolled in and taking courses for the first time for which end-of-course Subject Area Tests is required shall take the appropriate Subject Area Tests.
-These students shall take the appropriate end-of-course Subject Area Test, as listed the Approved Courses for the Secondary Schools of Mississippi includes the words Accelerated, Enrichment, or Advanced Placement. - e.
-Each student enrolled in and re-taking courses for which end-of-course Subject Area Tests are required to take the appropriate Subject Area Test only if the student has not previously met the graduation requirement for the Subject Area Test. - f.
-Each student shall take the appropriate end-of-course Subject Area Test at the end of the course regardless of the grade level in which the course is offered. - g.
+g.
 Students enrolled in a Mississippi public school will be required to pass end-of-course Subject Area Test in a course for which the school accepts Carnegie units earned by the student through enrollment in summer school, virtual school, or any other non-standard school as defined by the Office of Accreditation.
 See State Board Policy Chapter 36, Rules 36.2, 36.4, and 36.5.